 Various Days — Guided Wetland Tours, By Reservation, at Gray Lodge Wildlife Area, 3207 Rutherford Road, Gridley (95948).
 A wildlife naturalist will lead any group, school or organization on a half-mile route through the diverse wetlands of the Gray Lodge Wildlife Area.
 General information includes wildlife identification, behavior patterns and conservation efforts.
 The experience can be customized to include requested information.
 The minimum group size is 18 people.
 For more information, please call (530) 846-7505 or email firstname.lastname@example.org.

-Various Days — Shared Habitat Alliance for Recreational Enhancement (SHARE) Access Permit Application Deadlines for Multiple Hunting Opportunities.
-Wild pig, deer, bear, turkey, dove and quail hunts are available through the SHARE program.
+Various Days — Shared Habitat Alliance for Recreational Enhancement (SHARE) Access Permit Application Deadline for Multiple Hunting Opportunities.
+Wild pig, waterfowl, turkey, dove and quail hunts are available through the SHARE program.
 A $10.75 non-refundable application fee (plus handling fees) is charged for each hunt choice.
 For more information, please visit www.wildlife.ca.gov/hunting/share.